nathancharlesjones/Python-Build-System/README.md

 // Display line endings in the status bar "show_line_endings": true
 ```
-Once I did, I could select the line ending I wanted on the bottom toolbar.
+Once I did, I could select the line ending I wanted on the bottom toolbar in Sublime Text.
 Many forums I read when trying to solve this problem also recommended a program called dos2unix.

 6) The file `make.py` defines the command-line interface for building the project.
 Run it with the `-h` flag instead of the `-b` flag to see the following help information:
 ```